 Admittedly, a more expensive tip than the others on the list, but a new mattress could make a huge difference in how to sleep with back pain.
 A mattress topper is another option that could also alleviate pain.

 Your mattress could be the source of your back pain, in which case it’s time for a new one.
 Avoid the temptation of diving into a plush, soft mattress.
-If you have chronic back pain, you’ll be better off with a medium-firm-to-firm mattress.
-Look for a bed for spinal stenosis if you have a neck issue.
-We recommend that you consult your doctor or a chiropractor to identify your specific needs.
+If you have chronic back pain, you’ll be better off with a medium-firm to firm mattress.
+We recommend that you consult your doctor, physical therapist or chiropractor to identify your specific needs.